richardborges/Cake-Example/README.md

 Congratulations, you've run you first Cake script!

 ###4.
 Bonus points! - run the tests
 The script is a fairly bare-bones implementation.
 But extending it is easy.
-For instance to run the extensive unit tests for the awesome application you need to add a test target:
+For instance to run the extensive unit tests for the awesome application you need to add a test target to cake.build:
 ```CSharp
 Task("Run-Unit-Tests")
     .IsDependentOn("Build")